The puzzling disappearance of Jonathan Jetté and Rachael Bagnall near Valentine Lake

 The RCMP climbing team went in by helicopter, set some fixed-line, and repelled down to search the area below the tree line.
 At the same time, dog teams searched the whole area, including cadaver dogs.

-The official search was called off in October 2010, more than a month after the couple were reported missing.
-There was snow on the ground at that time.
+The official search was called off in October 2010, more than a month after the couple was reported missing.
+Snow was on the ground at that time.

-After the official search was over, police got a tip that witnesses in the Mount Currie new site had seen smoke in the area above Peq Creek in the days the couple would have been camping.
-The theory was they could have fallen and survived.
-The RCMP climbing team went in by helicopter, set some fixed line and repelled down to search the area below the tree line.
-At the same time dog teams searched the area from the bottom up.
+After the official search was over, the RCMP got a tip that witnesses in the Mount Currie new site had seen smoke on a heavily wooded cliff overlooking Peq Creek, on the southern slopes of Cassiope Peak, during the weekend during which the missing couple would have been camping The theory was they could have fallen and survived.
+The RCMP climbing team went in by helicopter, set some fixed lines and repelled down to search the area below the tree line.
+At the same time, dog teams searched the area from the bottom up.
 But nothing was discovered.

-A few months later in December, another witness in Mount Currie reported some unusual bird activity in the area while chopping firewood.
+In December 2010, a Lillooet Indian man from the native community of Mount Currie, located about five miles southwest of Valentine Lake, went out to chop firewood when he spotted unusual bird activity on Cassiope Peak.
 After the long wait for the snow to clear, police met the witness on the ground and, in coordination with a helicopter, GPS'ed the area of the activity.
-It was then searched with teams.
+Teams then searched for it.
 Again, nothing.

-No equipment has ever been recovered, in fact not a trace of them ever being in the area apart from the abandoned car.
-Police looked through their homes, cracked Facebook accounts, checked cell phone records and computers as well as their bank accounts and credit cards for any activity.
+No equipment has ever been recovered, and apart from the abandoned car, there is no trace of them ever being in the area.
+Police looked through the couples’ homes, cracked Facebook accounts, checked cell phone records and computers, and checked their bank accounts and credit cards for any activity.

-It's a case that has perplexed seasoned searchers as almost always the people are found alive or the bodies are recovered.
+It's a case that has perplexed seasoned searchers as, almost always, the people are found alive, or the bodies are recovered.
+At least an item of equipment or clothing is located.

-A few new pieces of evidence, like some nail clippers, were found and sent off to the lab for DNA testing and an old fire pit near the Peq Creek area, which flows into the Mount Currie new site, was also discovered.
+A few new pieces of evidence, like some nail clippers, were found and sent off to the lab for DNA testing, and an old fire pit near the Peq Creek area, which flows into the Mount Currie new site, was also discovered.
 They found a pair of women's sunglasses near Valentine Lake.
 A lead that could put Rachael at the lake at some point?
-But another hiker contacted the police, described the sunglasses in detail as a pair she lost while hiking in the area.
+However, another hiker contacted the police and described the sunglasses in detail as a pair she had lost while hiking in the area.
 Search experts from Parks Canada were called in to do a comprehensive overview of the search efforts to date to make sure nothing was missed.
 But these leads led nowhere.

 Helicopter search